dogokit/dogokit-stack/README.md

 > 🐱 Short URL: https://a.catamyst.com/stack

 The opiniated stack list to build modern apps with web technologies.
 This is the simpler version of [catamyst/stack-all](https://a.catamyst.com/stack-all) (the complete list).
+You can [use this repo as a template](https://github.com/catamyst/stack/generate) to help with your technical evaluation and decision.

-THe main criteria in choosing these that it must already been used for building real world apps especially with real teams.
+The main criteria in choosing these that it must already been used for building real world apps especially with real teams.
 The symbol ⭐ indicated the recommendation and 🔰 need to be prioritized.
 Just keep in mind it doesn't mean that everything is required.

-You can [use this repo as a template](https://github.com/catamyst/stack/generate) to help with your app development stack.

 Main categories:

-- Stack List: For evaluation
+- Stack List: For technical evaluation
+  - Work Stack
+  - App Stack/Dependency
+  - Development Stack/Dependency
+  - Deployment Stack
+  - External Service Stack
 - References: For learning more
 - Checklist: For development